History of Transylvania: Hungarians

 Gyula's family ruled Transylvania from around 925 onwards.
 Gyula II was a Hungarian tribal leader in the middle of the 10th century.
 His capital was Gyulafehérvár (now Alba Iulia in Romania).
-The Hungarian name Gyulafehérvár is meaning "White Castle of the Gyula", the Romanian name, Alba Iulia, is a Romanian language translation of this.
+The Hungarian name Gyulafehérvár is meaning "White Castle of the Gyula", the modern Romanian name Alba Iulia coming from the Medieval Latin name of the city which originated from the Hungarian form, although the old Romanian name Bălgrad, which originated from Slavic, similarly meant "White Castle".
 Gyula II descended from a family whose members held the hereditary title gyula, which was the second in rank among the leaders of the Hungarian Great Principality.
 Ioannes Skylitzes narrates that around 952 Gyula II visited Constantinople, where he was baptized, and Emperor Constantine VII lifted him from the baptismal font.
 A bishop named Hierotheos accompanied Gyula II back to Hungary.
 Hierotheos was the first bishop of Transylvania.
 Gyula II built the first church of Transylvania in Gyulafehérvár (now Alba Iulia in Romania) around 950, the ruins of the church were discovered in 2011.
 Sarolt, daughter of Gyula II was married to Géza, Grand Prince of the Hungarians around 970.
 Their son Vajk was born around 975, who became the first king of Hungary in 1000 as King Stephen I of Hungary.